SaiKrishna-1857/GPT-Powered-ChatBot/README.md

-# AI POWERED CHATBOT APPLICATION
+# GPT POWERED CHATBOT APPLICATION

 This is a full-stack chatbot application built using React with TypeScript for the frontend and Python with FastAPI for the backend.
 The application leverages the OpenAI GPT-3.5 Turbo model to generate responses, Redis for caching, and PostgreSQL as the database.
 Unit tests are implemented using Pytest.
 All dependencies are installed and managed inside a virtual environment.